This page guides you through the six basic steps involved

 on your web site visitors.
 For measuring and profiling

-your web site traffic, we recommend this service highly.
+your web site traffic, we recommend this service.

 If you have a high-traffic, commercial web site,